tonystrawberry/tonystrawberry.codes/content/posts/2024-09-02-some-powerful-rails-features-that-you-may-not-know/index.md

 ---
-title: "Generated columns: a useful database feature in Rails"
+title: "Generated columns: how to use this useful feature in Rails"
 description: Learn how to use generated columns in Rails to improve performance and simplify your code
 date: 2024-09-02
 draft: false